vyapp/vy/BOOK.md

 class.

 The AreaVi class is a Tkinter widget, so whenever an event on an AreaVi instance happens Tkinter mainloop dispatches it to the event handles.
-The best way to examplify what happens is with an example shown below.
+The best way to examplify what happens is with an example shown below:

 ~~~python
 from vyapp.areavi import *

 def key_pressed(event):